 - A measure of satisfaction by assessing the discrepancy between current and preferred culture

 - A quick and straightforward point of comparison before and after restructuring, change, or merger

 - A clear feeling of the preferred culture as a preliminary point for a strategy of change

 - An awareness of culture as an important factor in success

 - An objective and validated measure of how culture is recognized, which is a starting point for change

-The forte of the OCAI measurement is in the classification of your culture so that you can begin to see and explain it.
-It is a first step.
+The power of the OCAI assessment is in the classification of your culture so that you can begin to see and explain it.
+It is the first step.
 OCAI offers you some grip to actually start changing; what course are we taking?
 With the OCAI Work Kit that OCAI Online offers you, you also have a step-by-step manual to fully make use of this system.

-Use the OCAI method with its clear benefits for analyzing and changing culture:
+Use the OCAI method with its clear benefits for analyzing and changing the culture: